 In most cases, very little needs to be done before an ultrasound exam.
 The patient lies on the exam table.
 A clear, water-based gel is put on the skin over the part to be checked.
 This gel helps the sound waves go through the body.
 A hand-held probe ("transducer") is then moved over that part.
 For prostate ultrasound exams, a specially designed probe is inserted into the rectum.

-There is no risk of radiation with this study.
+There is no risk of radiation.
 The patient can return to daily tasks right away after the test.

 Some exams, such as a bladder scan for residual urine, don’t call for the user to have a lot of experience.
 Other exams, such as ultrasound of the kidneys, testicles or prostate, call for the user to have more experience or skill.